-- it acts as a deterrent to prevent misconduct in the future; - it affords victims, including governments, the opportunity to recover financial losses caused by misconduct or to seek damages as compensation for physical harm suffered; - litigation can protect public health strategies (e.g. tobacco taxation) from being undermined; - damages, awards or settlements passed on to consumers, in the form of higher prices for tobacco products, reduce consumption and prevalence; - litigation forces internal industry documents into the public domain and gives governments, the media and researchers a window into the workings of the industry.1
+- Litigation acts as a deterrent to prevent misconduct in the future; - Litigation affords victims, including governments, the opportunity to recover financial losses caused by misconduct or to seek damages as compensation for physical harm suffered; - Litigation can protect public health strategies (e.g. tobacco taxation) from being undermined; - Damages, awards or settlements passed on to consumers, in the form of higher prices for tobacco products, reduce tobacco consumption and prevalence; - Litigation forces internal industry documents into the public domain, giving governments, the media and researchers a window into the workings of the industry.1

-Increased knowledge of industry behaviour educates governments and the public and, in turn, leads to the development of better public policy.
+Increased knowledge of industry behaviour leads to the development of better public policy.

-Civil actions against the tobacco industry are relatively new in Canada although litigation to defend tobacco control statutes dates back to 1988 (i.e. tobacco industry challenge to the Tobacco Products Control Act2).
+Civil actions against the tobacco industry are relatively new in Canada, although litigation to oppose tobacco control statutes dates back to 1988 (i.e. tobacco industry challenge to the Tobacco Products Control Act2).

-Apart from civil suits, there is the Criminal Code, and other legislation, which offer options for holding the tobacco industry criminally accountable.
-However, to date, it has not been used in any significant way as a means of changing corporate behaviour and furthering public health objectives.
-One exception is the criminal charges laid in 2003 by the Royal Canadian Mounted Police related to the tobacco smuggling fraud of the early 1990s3.
+Apart from civil suits, there is the Criminal Code and other legislation, which offer options for holding the tobacco industry criminally accountable.
+However, to date, charging tobacco companies with criminal offences has not been used as a means of changing corporate behaviour and furthering public health objectives.
+One exception is the criminal charges laid in 2003 by the Royal Canadian Mounted Police related to the tobacco smuggling fraud of the early 1990s.3